An Inspector Calls (1954 film): Plot

 It is revealed that Mrs Birling refused Eva charity in her role as chairwoman of a charity committee.
-The refusal was on the grounds that Eva gave the name Birling and claims her husband left her.
-She is pregnant.
+The refusal was on the grounds that a pregnant Eva gave the name Birling and claims her husband left her.
+She accuses Eva of having used the name Birling because she knows that is her surname, but Eva says she had no prior knowledge of this and had used the name because she used to work at Birling's.
+She refuses to name the father, saying he tried to help her but was unable to do so.
+Other members of the committee feel sympathy for Eva, but Mrs Birling insists that aid be refused.
+Mrs Birling tells the Inspector that the main blame lies with the girl, but also that the young man who made her pregnant should be punished.
+She brushes aside Sheila's attempts to stop her condemnation.
 Finally, Eric is shown to have met Eva on a tram.
 They have an affair and Eva falls pregnant.
 He steals money to support her, but she refuses it when she realises it was stolen.
 This is when she goes to Mrs Birling but is turned down.
 In summary, each person is partially responsible for Eva's death.

 Gerald asks a policeman outside and discovers there is no "Inspector Poole" in that town.
 He goes back into the house to challenge Poole.
-They send Poole to wait in the library while they discuss it.
-They all feel partially unburdened of their guilt except Sheila.
+Birling asks Poole to wait in the study while they discuss it.
+They all feel partially unburdened of their guilt except Sheila and Eric.
 They decide to turn it all round to avoid a scandal and realise there is no evidence.
-They also realise the photo of the girl was only shown to one at a time.
-Gerald phones the infirmary to check the girl is really dead but is told no-one died.
+They also realise the photo of the girl was only shown to one at a time, so they cannot be sure it was the same girl.
+Gerald phones the infirmary to check if the girl is really dead but is told no-one died.
 It is all a strange scam.
 Mr and Mrs Birling decide to go back to how they were, though Sheila and Eric are permanently changed.
+Going back to the study, Mr Birling discovers that the Inspector has disappeared, but there is no possible exit from the room apart from the door, which was in their view the whole time.

 Then the phone rings.
 A girl has just died at the infirmary and an inspector is on his way.
-In the library Poole has vanished.